 |Click for a full-size map.

-Another time he proved that the bird-shot in his rifle could not possibly have killed the policeman found with a piece of lead in his heart.
-When he was arrested for refusing "to disperse," he successfully argued in court that as he was only one person, he could not disperse.
+Another time he proved that the birdshot in his rifle could not possibly have killed the policeman found with a piece of lead in his heart.
+When he was arrested for refusing "to disperse," he successfully argued in court that he could not disperse as he was only one person.

 But in March 1902, John Kirk, an imported Western gunman, was killed in Streeter's district.
-Streeter was convicted of murder and sentenced to life in prison.
-Streeter claimed he was framed; the governor of Illinois agreed and pardoned him nine months later.
+Streeter was convicted of murder and sentenced to life in prison, and Streeter claimed he was framed; the governor of Illinois agreed and pardoned him nine months later.
 But while Streeter was in prison, his wife died.

 Streeter resumed control over his domain.
 To finance his side of the battle, Streeter sold lots to upward of 200 prospective homeowners, as well as refreshments, alcoholic beverages, and snacks to real estate shoppers and the just plain curious.

 Unable to oust him by force, his foes turned to the courts.
-The law of riparian rights was murky, however, and Streeter's lawyers - paid with deeds of land - proved to be able adversaries.
+However, the law of riparian rights was murky, and Streeter's lawyers - paid with deeds of land - proved to be able adversaries.

-In real life, Streeter offered various theories about why the land belonged to him.
-Sometimes he claimed it by squatters' rights, other times he said he'd bought a deed from a mysterious John Scott, "someplace in Michigan."
+Streeter offered various theories about why the land belonged to him in real life.
+Sometimes he claimed it by squatters' rights, and other times he'd bought a deed from a mysterious John Scott "someplace in Michigan."